Schneegans/Fly-Pie/docs/creating-actions.md

 Actions have an `activate()` method which is called when the user selects them; Menus can have child Actions or child Menus.

 If you want to create a new Action type for Fly-Pie, this guide is made for you!
-As an example, we will create an Action which shows a notification with a user-defined notification whenever it is selected.
+As an example, we will create an Action which shows a notification with a user-defined message whenever it is selected.

 First, create a file `src/common/actions/ExampleAction.js` with the following content.
 You should read the code, most of it is explained with inline comments!